MetOffice/simulation-systems/source/WorkingPractices/multi_repository.rst

         - this may be your branch from a linked ticket, or a clean trunk copy at either the last release or a suitable head of trunk revision.

-    2. Run rose stem, and a source code path to every branch involved.
+    2. Run rose stem, including a source code path to every branch involved.
 As a minimum run ``developer`` group and all groups that cover the repositories being tested.

         .. code-block::